-If you want a free Hyatt stay, your Ultimate Rewards points are probably going to be more valuable by transferring to Hyatt (option 2) than by using the redemption portal (option 1).
+When redeeming points for a free Hyatt stay, your Ultimate Rewards points are probably going to be more valuable by transferring to Hyatt (option 2) rather than by using the redemption portal (option 1).
 This means you will transfer Chase Ultimate Rewards to World of Hyatt and then you will use World of Hyatt to book your stay.

 I will show you how to check both redemption options so you can make sure you are getting the best value.

 Hyatt’s award chart is favorable to Ultimate Rewards point transfers